Azure-Samples/azure-search-multiple-regions/README.md

 Indexers are configured to use the built-in ToDo sample database.
 To test the deployment, add a few items to the built-in sample ToDo database on Cosmos DB.
 Wait for five minutes, and then check the indexes in both search services.
 You should see the same content in both.

+> [!IMPORTANT]
+> The deployment scripts created by option 1 store the Cosmos DB account key in plain text.
+You should either delete the deployment scripts or modify them to delete the account key.
+In Azure portal, navigate to the resource group that you previously created.
+There, you will find two deployment script, both of which have an account key in plain text.
+Delete or modify the scripts.

 ### Option 2: Cosmos DB change feed synchronization

 Import data from Cosmos DB NoSQL automatically to multiple search services using [change feed and Azure Functions](https://learn.microsoft.com/azure/cosmos-db/nosql/change-feed-functions).
 This allows multiple instances of applications backed by separate search services to receive Cosmos DB changes quickly and stay in sync.
 This sample uses a [push-based sync architecture](https://learn.microsoft.com/azure/search/search-what-is-data-import#pushing-data-to-an-index) to populate the search indexes.